arushsharma24/personal-multiboot/README.md

 # personal-multiboot
 Me working with my laptop and trying to multiboot it without having to completely reinstall everything.
+Successfully tested for Arch, Ubuntu, and Windows.

 ## Initial state:-
 Output of `fdisk -l /dev/nvme0n1`